How to Use Threshold Levels to Train a Dog

 What Are Threshold Levels in Dogs?

-So what are threshold levels in dogs?
 According to my dictionary it means " The point that must be exceeded to begin producing a given effect or result or to elicit a response."
 In simple words, threshold is an imaginary line drawn to separate reactivity and non-reactivity.
 This means that before that imaginary line, you have a dog "sub-threshold", and beyond that line, you have a dog "over the threshold".
 For desensitization to work well, you need to be before that threshold line, in an area where the dog does acknowledge the stimulus but it does not have any major effect on the dog.
 Go over it and you will likely have a dog that over reacts to the stimuli and its behavior starts breaking down.

 In order to determine threshold lines, you need to be able to "read" your dog well.
 In other words, you need to be able to constantly scan those subtle signs of relaxation, alertness and stress so you can intervene accordingly.
 Different trainers have different "interpretations" of over or under threshold.
 For some, a dog is under threshold when it is calm, almost sleepy, for others a dog is under threshold when the dog is stressed, but not stressed enough to react by barking, lunging etc. In my opinion, you definitively do not want a dog on edge that is too stressed to learn and cognitively function, but you may want a dog that acknowledges the stimulus but without growing concerned about it.